Cortisol awakening response

 DECortisol-Aufwachreaktion

-The cortisol awakening response (CAR) is a sharp rise in salivary cortisol of roughly 50 percent on average (commonly reported in the range of about 38 to 75 percent) from the awakening sample to a peak about 30 to 45 minutes after waking.
-It reflects healthy hypothalamic-pituitary-adrenal axis activation, mobilising energy and focus for the day.
-A blunted or exaggerated CAR is associated with chronic stress, burnout, depression, sleep disorders, and adverse cardiometabolic outcomes, making it a useful marker in longevity and stress research.
+The cortisol awakening response (CAR) is a sharp rise in your salivary cortisol right after you wake up.
+On average it climbs about 50% (commonly reported between roughly 38 and 75%), from the waking sample to a peak about 30 to 45 minutes later.
+It reflects a healthy morning kick from your HPA axis (the hypothalamic-pituitary-adrenal stress system), mobilizing energy and focus for the day.
+A CAR that is too flat or too exaggerated is tied to chronic stress, burnout, depression, sleep disorders, and worse cardiometabolic outcomes.
+That makes it a useful marker in longevity and stress research.

 Sources